redis/redis-doc/docs/manual/transactions.md

 **NOTE**
 * In Redis versions before 6.0.9, an expired key would not cause a transaction to be aborted.
 [More on this](https://github.com/redis/redis/pull/7920)
-* Commands within a transaction wont trigger the `WATCH` condition since they are only queued until the `EXEC` is sent.
+* Commands within a transaction won't trigger the `WATCH` condition since they are only queued until the `EXEC` is sent.

 `WATCH` can be called multiple times.
 Simply all the `WATCH` calls will